a-project-x/Prompt-Library-/Marketing and Copywriting/SaaS_Value_Prop_Architect.md

-WHY Ladder Framework
+SaaS Value Prop Architect

 Overview

-A value proposition system designed to transform product features into meaningful business and emotional outcomes.
+A value proposition system designed to transform product features into meaningful outcomes and emotional benefits.

-Most AI models stop at features.

-This framework repeatedly asks "Why does this matter?" until it reaches a valuable human outcome.
+The framework uses iterative "So What?" reasoning to move from functionality to value.